 My son celebrated his sixth birthday recently and we did some role-play on the way to his play date birthday party.
 I asked him, “What if someone gives you underwear?!”
 His response was, “Thanks for the undies!”

 So yes, the correct and easiest answer is always, “Thank you for the _____!”
 Even if you don’t like it.
-Even if you already have it.
-Even if it’s a weird present.
+Yes, even if you already have it.
+And even if it’s a weird present.
 Thank you is always the right comment to make.

 5. Volunteer and Give